superfly/fly/README.md

 ## Edge Applications: the in between

-You can use Fly to build HTTP load balancers, caching services, etc, etc. It's a good runtime for customizing what happens between typical web applications and client devices:
+You can use Fly to build HTTP load balancers, caching services, etc, etc. Edge Applications are typically built to replace or augment infrastructure that runs between web apps and users.

 ```text
 ┌──────────────┐  ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─   ┌──────────────┐